 Baked lasagna is a classic dish in most Italian regions.
 However, the recipe varies from region to region.
 In Northern Italy, they make it with fresh or dried egg pasta.
-The other ingredients are, usually, a classic Bolognese sauce or meat ragu, Parmigiano Reggiano or grana cheese and bechamel .
+Usually, the other ingredients are a classic Bolognese sauce or meat ragu, Parmigiano Reggiano or grana cheese and bechamel .

-In Emilia-Romagna, they often use green lasagne, made with spinach.
-A great favourite of mine for baked lasagna from Emilia-Romagna is baked pasta roses or swallow’s nests (nidi di rodine).
+In Emilia-Romagna, they often use green lasagne pasta sheets, made with spinach.
+A great favourite of mine for baked lasagna from Emilia-Romagna is baked pasta roses or swallow’s nests (nidi di rodine) (see link below).
 In this dish, the lasagne sheets are rolled with ham and cheese and sometimes other ingredients inside them and then baked covered in bechamel.
 I have made this recipe with homemade lasagne and boy is it good!

 In Naples, Neapolitan lasagna, a typical carnival dish, is prepared with Neapolitan ragu, meatballs, cow’s ricotta, provola and pecorino cheese.
-Interestingly, the lasagne in the south is usually dried and possibly made without egg.
+Interestingly, the lasagne in the south is often dried and made without egg.

-The ragu or meat sauce is often replaced by mushrooms in some Italian mountain areas.
-Whereas, they sometimes use pesto instead of ragu in Liguria, and in Veneto, red radicchio from Treviso.
-In Umbria and in Marche there is a particular version, called ‘vincisgrassi’, in which the ragu is enriched with chicken or pork offal.
-In the Apennines, the ragu is replaced by a filling of porcini, truffles and pecorino and in Sicily, there is also the ‘alla Norma’ version with eggplants or they add boiled eggs to the dish.
+In Umbria and in Marche, there is a particular version called ‘vincisgrassi’ in which the ragu is enriched with chicken or pork offal.
+In the Apennines, the ragu is replaced by a filling of porcini, truffles and pecorino and in Sicily, there is also the ‘alla Norma’ version with eggplants.
+Or, they add boiled eggs to the dish.

 Not all Italian recipes for ‘lasagne al forno’ contain tomatoes.
 In fact, there are many ‘white’ recipes too.
 Italians say ‘lasagna bianca’.
 A ‘white’ lasagna I particularly love comes from Puglia.
-It’s made with mushrooms and burrata.
-Believe me when I say it’s amazingly delicious and since there’s no meat included perfect for vegetarians too!
+It’s made with mushrooms and burrata (see link below).
+Believe me when I say, it’s amazingly delicious.
+Plus, there’s no meat included, perfect for vegetarians too!

-Here in Northern Italy, these dishes (red and white) are also called ‘pasticcio’.
-However, although pasticcio has layers of pasta with various fillings baked in the oven, it isn’t always made with lasagne sheets.
+Here in Northern Italy, people also call these dishes (red and white) ‘pasticcio’.
+However, although pasticcio has layers of pasta with various fillings baked in the oven, it isn’t always with lasagne sheets.

 Making homemade lasagne pasta is easy!

-Fresh lasagne sheets can be bought throughout Italy, but the absolute best is homemade lasagne.
+Fresh lasagne sheets are available to buy throughout Italy.
+But, the absolute best is homemade lasagne.
 It’s actually pretty easy to make, with or without a pasta machine.
 Why not give it a try next time you want to make a baked lasagna?
 I’m sure once you’ve done it, you’ll want to do it again and again!
 There really is quite a difference in the taste of homemade pasta and store bought, even if the latter is fresh!